NKapelle/NKapelle.github.io/_pages/publications.md

 Schechtl, M., & Kapelle, N. A Marriage tax premium?
 Comparing the US, UK, and Germany.
 Revise and resubmit at *Journal of Marriage and Family*.

 Kapelle, N., & Monden, C. Transitory or chronic?
 Gendered loneliness trajectories over widowhood and separation in older age.
-Under review at *Journal of Gerontology*.
+Under review at *Journal of Health and Social Behavior*.

 Nutz, T., Tisch, D., & Kapelle, N. Gendered   pathways to   wealth:   The   self-assessed   relevance   of   different accumulation channels across the wealth distribution.
 Under review at *Socio-Economic Review*.

 Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany.
 Under review at *Socio-Economic Review*.

-Kapelle, N., & Weiland, A. A typology of within-couple economic inequality and subjective wellbeing of spouses.
-In preparation for submission to *Gender and Society*.
+Kapelle, N., & Weiland, A. The intra-couple gap in retiree’s financial resources: Its extent and predictors across Eastern and Western Germany.
+In preparation for submission to *Sociological Science*.

 Kapelle, N., & Rowold, C. Family life course trajectory features and wealth in older age.
 In preparation for submission to *Demography*.